samuelebortolotti/Education-Trentino/docs/index.md

 # Datasets
 This section comprehends the list of resources we have employed in order to build the final knowledge graph.
-Keep in mind that all the resources were managed thoughout the entire process in order to be aligned syntatically and semantically, hence, the cleaned datasets can be found in the GitHub repository.
+Keep in mind that all the resources were managed throughout the entire process in order to be aligned syntactically and semantically, hence, the cleaned datasets can be found in the GitHub repository.

 | Data Source                                                                                                                    	| Format 	| Organization      	| Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                 	| License                                                             	|
 |--------------------------------------------------------------------------------------------------------------------------------	|--------	|-------------------	|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|---------------------------------------------------------------------	|